NREL/OPFLearn.jl/docs/src/results.md

 }
 ```

-Then looking at the data for the active load with key "pl", `results["inputs"]["pl"]`, would return an array structured as follows,
+Then looking at the data for the active load with key "pd", `results["inputs"]["pd"]`, would return an array structured as follows,

 ```
 sample 1: [pd_1, pd_2, ..., pd_n]